ahihi8z8z/Avant-Guard-OVS/README.md

-- Implement some SYN flood Ddos defense algorithms in OVS:
- - Algorithms added in ofproto/connmgr.c .
+Implement some SYN flood Ddos defense algorithms in OVS.
+Algorithms added in ofproto/connmgr.c